 Editor’s Note: We received this article after publishing the story of Andrew Stoecklein who tragically took his life last weekend.
 The reason Andrew’s story is so baffling is because it really seemed as if Andrew was doing everything he knew to fight off the depression he was facing.
-As we grapple with Andrew’s story, let us consider the unique pressure pastors have on their lives.
+As we grapple with Andrew’s story, let us consider the unique pressure pastors have on their lives and what your pastor needs.
 The following letter is one such pastor’s perspective.
 While Neil doesn’t claim to have all the answers to this puzzle, perhaps his letter will give us a better glimpse into what makes ministry difficult and what we might do to support our spiritual leaders in their roles.
+Here’s what your pastor needs.

 I’m an associate pastor at a rural church plant in little town called Ruckersville, Virginia.
 I’ve worked for multiple megachurches, and multiple church plants over the years.
 Each of these churches have been drastically unique in their own ways, yet all have very common themes.
 Obviously, each of these churches have the end goal in mind to make Jesus’ name known in their communities and around the world.
 They all have struggles and they all have significant insight as to how to deliver the gospel message to their communities.